genomicsclass/leanpub/manuscript/matrix_notation_exercises.md

     c(1,5,3,4)
     ```
 A>
-A>    They are also the output of many functions such as
+A>    They are also the output of many functions such as:
 A>
 A>
     ```r